Vardo (Romani wagon)

-A vardo (also wag(g)on, living wagon, van, and caravan) is a traditional horse-drawn wagon used by British Romanichal Travellers as their home.
-A vardo must have four wheels, with two being used for steering.
+A vardo (also Romani wag(g)on, Gypsy wagon, living wagon, caravan, van and house-on-wheels) is a four-wheeled horse-drawn vehicle traditionally used by travelling Romanichal as their home.
+The name vardo is a Romani term believed to have originated from the Ossetic wærdon meaning cart or carriage.
+It is pulled by a single horse in shafts, sometimes with a second horse (called a sider or sideliner) hitched on its right side outside the shafts to help pull heavier loads or assist in pulling up a hill.
 The vehicle is typically highly decorated, intricately carved, brightly painted, and even gilded.
-The Romanichal Traveller tradition of the vardo is seen as a high cultural point of both artistic design and a masterpiece of woodcrafter's art.
+The Romanichal tradition of the vardo is seen as a high cultural point of both artistic design and a masterpiece of woodcrafter's art.

 The heyday of the caravan lasted for roughly 70 years, from the mid-nineteenth century through the first two decades of the twentieth century.
-Not used for year-round living today, they are shown at the cultural gatherings held throughout the year, the best known of which is Appleby Horse Fair.
+Not used for year-round living today, they are shown at the cultural gatherings held throughout the year, the best known of which is Appleby Horse Fair in the town of Appleby-in-Westmorland in Cumbria, North West England.

 Design

 A vardo's design includes large wheels set outside the body, whose sides slope outward considerably as they rise toward the eaves.
 Beyond this characteristic, the six types of caravans differ in shape, size, placement of the wheels relative to the bed, where made, and maker.
 The roofs of the bow-top and open-lot types are canvas stretched over curved wooden frames; the others are roofed in wood.
 By the mid-nineteenth century, the designs were almost entirely standardized, and some features are common to all types.
 The door is almost always in the front.

 The small cast-iron cooking stove was invented in America and was available there and in Great Britain from about 1830 on and is a common fixture of the wagons.
 A cooking stove necessitates a chimney to vent smoke.
 A caravan's chimney is always on its left side as viewed from its front doorway; as the caravan travels along the left side of the road, the chimney is in less danger from low-hanging tree limbs in that position.
 The stove rests in a wooden fireplace.

 The wagon's interior is typically outfitted with built-in seats, cabinets, a wardrobe, bunks in the rear of the caravan, a chest of drawers, and a glass-fronted china cabinet.
 There are windows on the left side and rear.
 Some types have clerestories which let in light and air.
 A bracket for an oil lamp is mounted over the chest of drawers opposite the fireplace; the chest's top functions as a table.
 Wagons' exteriors can range from fairly plain to intricately carved, painted in bright colours, and sheathed in places with gold leaf.